python-poetry/poetry/docs/_index.md

 {{% /note %}}

 {{% warning %}}
-The previous `get-poetry.py` installer is now deprecated, if you are currently using it you should migrate to the new, supported, `install-poetry.py` installer.
+The previous `get-poetry.py` and `install-poetry.py` installers are now deprecated. if you are currently using them you should migrate to the new, supported, installer through `https://install.python-poetry.org`.
 {{% /warning %}}
 {{< /step >}}
 {{< step >}}